Medical cover can take a huge chunk out of your income every month. How do you make sure that the cover you choose is the right one for you?

 Check a scheme's solvency ratio.
 Any broker should be able to give you the latest information on this.
 The last thing you want is to pay your premiums and then find out that the scheme has gone under while you were in hospital having kidney stones removed.
 According to the law, schemes should have at least 25% of members' annual contributions in reserve.

 Scrutinise the table of benefits.
 A scheme may look wonderful on paper, as they appear to pay 100% of the cost on a variety of things, but do check what the day-to-day limits are and how much your Medical Savings Account (MSA) is per year.
 If the MSA is small, you could exhaust your day-to-day cover by February.
 Also, many private hospitals do not charge medical scheme rates - you could be landed with a nasty bill after your hospital stay, despite having hospital cover.
 Check what co-payments you will have to make on all bills.
 It might be an idea to go for an option that pays 200% of the medical fund rate for hospital treatment.
-And do check what they pay for cancer cover: you don't want a nasty surprise.
+And do check what they pay for cancer cover.

 See an independent broker.
 This person is not paid to promote a single scheme, and will be able to help you choose the scheme that will be the most beneficial to you.